xaznk/Block-2-Web/README.md

 # Block-2-Web
-Here is GOIT homeworks for Block 2 of study
+Here is GOIT homeworks for Block 2 of study and they can be useful